syncfusion-content/maui-docs/MAUI/PDF-Viewer/Ink-Eraser.md

 {% endhighlight %}
 {% endtabs %}

-## How to erase ink annotation and Customize the ink eraser thickness using toolbar
+## How to erase ink annotation and customize the ink eraser thickness using toolbar

 On the built-in toolbar, an ink eraser annotation tool is available.
 Using that, you can easily erase ink annotation by selecting the tool and applying it to the desired areas of the PDF document.
 Additionally, the toolbar shows the option to customize the ink eraser thickness, allowing you to adjust it according to your preferences or needs.